GarfieldMa/COMP2123_Selflearning_Report/COMP2123 Self-Learning Report<br:>Prim's Algorithm.md

 }
 ```

-- **Third:** we need one more array to record whether this node is already in the tree.
+- **Third:** we need yet another array to record whether this node is already in our tree (we don't want to add the same vertex over and over again right?)
 	- A vector of `bool` can do the job right?
 	- And what should their initial value be when no node is in the tree? 🙈
 	- The answer is - `false`!